HarshDW09/HD_Portfolio/content/pages/projects/project-one.md

 date: '2021-10-15'
 client: Awesome client
 description: >-
-  SAVE$ is a comprehensive personal finance assistant that seamlessly integrates expense tracking with AI-powered forecasting.
-Built with a React/TypeScript frontend and Python/Flask backend, the application leverages Scikit-learn models to predict monthly expenses with 85%+ accuracy.
+  SaveDollar is a web-based personal finance assistant I built to manage and analyze my own expenses more intelligently.
+The app integrates AI-powered forecasting with financial dashboards to help users track their income, expenses, budgets, savings goals, and spending trends with ease.
 featuredImage:
   type: ImageBlock
   url: /images/screenshot-1743312112516.png